 7. “COVID-19 vaccines are not yet available for my child.
 How can I keep them safe?”

 If your child is not old enough to get vaccinated, or vaccines aren’t yet available to them in your country, here are simple ways you can help keep your child safe:

 Continue wearing a well-fitted mask, particularly when indoors or in large group settings.
 Children aged 6 and older are encouraged to wear a mask in these settings.
 Here are some tips on masks for young children.

 Stay outdoors and in well-ventilated places as much as possible when visiting friends or family.

 Encourage your child to practice safety precautions.
-This includes frequent handwashing and physical distancing, particularly at school and when playing with friends.
+This includes frequent handwashing, particularly at school and when playing with friends.
 You can also show your child how to limit the spread of COVID-19 by covering a cough or sneeze with their elbow.